-The INDIVIDUAL BLOCK LOCK command requires a 24-bit address consisting of 2-bit '0' followed by a 10-bit block address (RA<5:0> is don't care) and 12 dummy bits.
-After the addresses are registered, the device starts setting the corresponding INDIVIDUAL BLOCK LOCK bit, and is busy for t{LCK} time.
+The INDIVIDUAL BLOCK LOCK command requires a 24-bit address consisting of 1-bit '0' followed by an 11-bit block address (RA<5:0> is don't care) and 12 dummy bits.
+After the addresses are registered, the device starts setting the corresponding INDIVIDUAL BLOCK LOCK bit, and is busy for $t{LCK}$ time.
 During this time, the GET FEATURE (0Fh) command can be issued to monitor the status of the operation.